 Replacing Sun Liquor’s Pike Street location, East Trading Co. is a cocktail spot that serves horoscope-themed drinks and bar snacks like kalbi short ribs and Taiwanese popcorn chicken.
 If you’re a Libra, good luck deciding between all of the options.

 Queen City has now reopened in the same location that used to be the iconic Queen City Grill, and is owned by the same people behind Oddfellows and Smith.
 Expect a neighborhood feel, cocktails, and classic American food like burgers and roasted chicken.

-Homer is a semi-upscale Mediterranean spot from the same people behind Ciudad and The London Plane.
+Homer is a semi-upscale Mediterranean spot.
 They not only have soft serve in-house, but a window where you can take said soft serve to-go.

 You can now get pastrami, corned beef, tuna, and egg salad sandwiches from a takeout window in Capitol Hill.
 Here’s hoping the pastrami is good enough to justify the $18 price tag.

 The new bar from the team behind The Walrus And The Carpenter looks like an underground grotto, if grottos served classy cocktails and hot dogs topped with salmon roe.

 A diner in Eastlake that has a bar and lighting fixtures made from records, vintage tschotskes on shelves, and an all-day menu of usual diner suspects.

 Macrina is one of the more popular bakeries in the city.
 (Many of our favorite sandwiches across the city use Macrina bread.)
 And they just opened a cafe in Capitol Hill on 19th Ave., replacing a Tully’s.